jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ![If the graph goes up, the mood gets better, if it goes down, the participant feels bad, bored, or annoyed.](images/03_dataGathering_timelineDiagramExample.png){#timelineDiagramExample alt="A diagram where a research participant indicated their mood during recipe selection and cooking"}

-The timeline-diagram usually covers a longer period of time from from a bird's eye view.
+The timeline-diagram usually covers a longer period of time from a bird's eye view.
 Often, you also want to know details about a process.
 To do this, you can use a recipe-like list of steps, as shown in the next figure:

 ![A recipe-like overview with sketches to show how to make coffee.](images/03_dataGathering_stepDiagramExample.png){#stepDiagramExample alt="A recipe-like overview with sketches to show how to make coffee"}